 Working with primary sources—What are the strengths and limitations of the various primary sources, and how do historians critically look at them to draw conclusions and form the big picture?
 What does it mean to think historically?
 Primary sources are more than documents.
 This workshop is especially appropriate for teachers.

-Tim offers the following writing services.
+Tim is an experienced writer and offers the following writing services.

 - Exhibition scripts and interpretive panels